 San Francisco Giants (60-60) at Los Angeles Dodgers (64-56)

-The San Francisco Giants and the Los Angeles Dodgers meet in the finale of their three game NL West division set from Dodger Stadium in MLB action on Wednesday.
+The San Francisco Giants and Los Angeles Dodgers meet Tuesday in MLB action at Dodger Stadium.

 The San Francisco Giants look for another victory after splitting their last 12 games.
 The Giants have scored nine runs in their last three games and four or more runs in four of their last five games.
 The San Francisco Giants have won four of their last five games when scoring more than one run.
 Brandon Crawford leads the Giants with 113 hits and 45 RBI while Andrew McCutchen and Buster Posey have combined for 220 hits and 89 RBI.
 Andrew Suarez gets the ball, and he is 4-8 with a 4.64 ERA and 96 strikeouts this season.
 This will be Suarez’s first career game against the Dodgers.